Redy1908/Elastic-Certified-Engineer/README.md

 ## Labs

 All the labs for the Elastic Certified Engineer exam can be found in the `labs` folder.
-Each lab contains a `.http` file containing the requests you need to perform to complete the lab.
+Each lab contains 2 files:
+- a `.http` file containing the requests you need to perform to complete the lab.
 You can use it to interact with your Elasticsearch cluster using the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for VSCode, or you can use the [Dev Tools](https://127.0.0.1:5601/app/dev_tools) console in Kibana.

+- a `.md` file containing the documentation for the lab.